 I’m warning you, says the tree.
 I’ll grow all the way to the moon.

-The explorer rests on the branch.
-He can already see the whole island, even other islands far away in the ocean.
+The explorer climbs so high he can see the whole island, even other islands far away in the ocean.
 Still, the tree goes infinitely up.
-There is no sign of its end.

 Is the axe so heavy? says the tree.

 The explorer unloops the axe from his belt.
 He holds it in his two hands.
 The chunks already cut from the tree look like many smiles of much lighter wood.

 Dark shadows settle all over the island.
 The ocean touches the beach and folds away from the sand.
 Little birds swell fat in small holes in branches.